Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 4.

 There is another reference for 'logic' in the generally accepted sense of the word, and that is the activity represented by the use of human language.
 In the eyes of other people, we can use human language 'logically' or 'illogically'.
 This is what is known as Aristotelian logic.
 Essentially, we shouldn't contradict ourselves.

-If in philosophy - that is, in discussions about the original truth - what is 'logical' is restricted to what is consistent with this Aristotelian notion of logic based on Nature's construction and destruction, rather than to biological, meaning-based logic, then discussions become bound to the traditions of language - which take this view of logic - rather than to our present experience of the whole creation, which we basically experience through our own body as living, biological, and only with the senses as acting mechanically.
+If in philosophy - that is, in discussions about the original truth - what is 'logical' is restricted to what is consistent with this Aristotelian notion of logic, and does not inlcude biological, meaning-based logic, then discussions become bound to the traditions of language - which take the Aristotelian view - rather than to our present experience of the whole creation.
+And we basically experience that through our own body as living, biological.
+It's only with the senses that we experience it as acting mechanically.

 P: And you make the contrast between the idea of each person having their 'individual philosophy' or 'individual logic' and the idea of a 'logic' inherent in creation that is equally valid for everyone?

 S: That's right.
 Generally, the word 'philosophy' relates to what is regarded as the mystery of creation - 'mystery' because the need for creation and the purpose of creation is not understood.
 If creation is regarded as a mystery in this way, then either authoritarian rules of conduct have to be imposed, or it is left to each individual to work out for themselves the particular meaning of their own life.

 Each such philosophy can be logical in relation to its basic idea, but not in a general sense, that is, not logical if we relate it to our common experience of the whole creation.